segunak/SegunAkinyemi.com/docs/_posts/2025-10-30-things-we-lost-in-the-fire.md

 I left it in the capable hands of the staff to choose which to show first, and I'm glad I did.
 They chose _Things We Lost in the Fire_, and in what was my first viewing of the film, I was pleasantly surprised.
 Touched really.
 I needed a film like it.
 Something that highlights maintaining hope through the pain, and living life [one <i><s>step</s></i> day at a time](https://www.youtube.com/watch?v=1WDmCPTlC3k).

-It has a [7.1 on IMDb](https://www.imdb.com/title/tt0469623/) as of right now, which is a reminder of why you should just watch movies.
+More than a decade after its release, it has a [7.1 on IMDb](https://www.imdb.com/title/tt0469623/) and a [65% on Rotten Tomatoes](https://www.rottentomatoes.com/m/things_we_lost_in_the_fire), which is a reminder of why you should just watch movies.
 Tune out the cacophony of opinion hailing from people you don't know.
 I went in blind, no expectations, no preconceptions.
-Just a movie I'd never heard of from 2007.
-And that's exactly how it should be.
+Just a movie I'd never heard of from 2007 that I ended up enjoying.
+That's how it should be.
+Just live man.
+Just live.

 ## Not Your Typical Love Story